-Welcome to Android 12 Developer Preview, a program that gives you everything you need to make your apps compatible and build for the next version of Android.
-The program is free, and you can get started right away by downloading the Developer Preview SDK and tools.
+Welcome to the Android 12 Preview, a program that gives you everything you need to make your apps compatible and build for the next version of Android.
+The program is free, and you can get started right away by downloading the Preview SDK and tools.

 Hardware and emulator system images